qgis/QGIS-Documentation/docs/server_manual/getting_started.rst

 parameter.
 If not, layer name or short name if defined (see :ref:`vectorservermenu`) is used.

 You can receive requested GetFeatureInfo as plain text, XML and GML.
-Default is XML, text or GML format depends the output format chosen for the GetFeatureInfo request.
+The default is XML.

 If you wish, you can check |checkbox| :guilabel:`Add geometry to feature response`.
 This will include the bounding box for each feature in the GetFeatureInfo response.